Faculty Director of Sears think[box]

 - Demonstrated commitment to inclusive teaching, mentorship, and safety.

-- Ability to explain/demonstrate/instruct prototyping manufacturing skills to users of all backgrounds and skill levels.
+- Ability to explain/demonstrate/teach the safe use of a variety of manufacturing tools and techniques to users of all skill levels.

-- Ability to engage and motivate students from multiple backgrounds (art, music, engineering, science) engaged in design/build/validate projects.
+- Ability to engage and motivate students from different disciplines (art, music, engineering, science) engaged in design/build/validate projects

 - Strong interpersonal and management skills.